-Situation Recommended Action

-The AC adapter Plug the AC adapter into the computer, and

-then connect to the main power supply.
+Situation Recommended Action The AC adapter and a power Plug the AC adapter into the computer, and then connect to the main power supply.
+Save all necessary files. outlet are available.
+3. Resume work.
+Turn off the computer if you want to recharge the battery rapidly.
+An extra fully charged battery pack is available.

-and a power 2.
 Save all necessary files.

-outlet are 3.
-Resume work.

-available.
-Turn off the computer if you want to recharge

-the battery rapidly.

-Save all necessary files.

-An extra fully charged battery pack is available.
-2. Close all applications.

-3. Turn off the computer.

-4. Replace the battery pack.

-5. Turn on the computer and resume work.
+Close all applications.
+Turn off the computer.
+Replace the battery pack.
+Turn on the computer and resume work.